 Happy Valley is anything but happy.
 This small-town crime drama centers on a police sergeant who’s depressed and grieving the suicide of her teenage daughter.
 When the man responsible for it is let out of prison, she grows obsessed with tracking him down and demanding justice.

-7. Call the Midwife (2012)
+6. Call the Midwife (2012)

 Call the Midwife follows a group of midwives in poverty-stricken London during the 1950s and uses the setting to explore various hard-hitting social and economic issues like miscarriages, abortions, prostitution, birth defects and disabilities, prejudice, and more.

-9. Jonathan Strange & Mr. Norrell (2015)
+7. Jonathan Strange and Mr. Norrell (2015)

-10. The Fall (2013)
+8. The Fall (2013)

 Gillian Anderson delivers one of her best performances as Stella Gibson opposite Jamie Dornan’s murderous Paul Spector.
-This is a must-watch if you prefer your television shows to be more than just mindless entertainment.
+This is a must-watch if you prefer your criminal justice television shows to be more than just mindless entertainment.